Cotswold Way (The South)

-Walk the southern section of the Cotswold Way from Painswick, through the beauty of the Cotswolds, to Bath.
+- Walk the southern section of the Cotswold Way to Bath

-Painswick is nestled quietly amongst the Cotswold Hills.
-An historic wool town, it’s a delight to saunter through, with its 14th and 17th century buildings, tea shops, restaurants and local pubs.
+Take a train service from London to Stroud and from here a 4-mile bus or taxi ride, Painswick is nestled quietly amongst the Cotswold Hills.
+A historic wool town, it’s a delight to saunter through, with its 14th and 17th-century buildings, tea shops, restaurants and local pubs.

 A sublime section of the Cotswold Way.
 Ancient woodlands, rural tranquillity and vast panoramas combine to deliver walking heaven.
 Stanley Mill on the edge of King’s Stanley once employed 1000 people and is an early example of fireproof construction.

 Ascent: 255m / Descent: 355m